-Based on analysis of available data, the district believe that the actions in Goal 2 are effective in making progress towards the goal.
-The decline in attendance rate and an increase in chronic absenteeism are direct result of the pandemic and the surge of cases from the Omicron variant (Action 2.4).
-Like many other districts, suspension and expulsion rates also increased as students faced challenges transitioning from a virtual to in-person setting.
+Based on the analysis of available data, the district believes that the actions in Goal 2 are effective in making progress towards the goal.
+The maintained attendance rate and a slight decrease in chronic absenteeism are a direct result of the pandemic and attendance trends seen nationwide.
+For 2022-2023 RBGUSD saw a decrease in suspension rate as well as back to a zero exclusion rate.
 We believe that the actions in Goal 2 will allow us to re-establish previous systems and strengthen engagement and behavior support which will lead to gains in the future.

-Actions 1, 2, 3, 5, 6 were deemed to be effective based on an analysis of Spring 2022 and End of Year educational partner survey data.
-Educational partners believed sites were working diligently in working on student behavior, school safety, parent opportunities, providing health support as well as social and emotional supports.
-On parent surveys of each of the following questions over 90% of parents agreed: students' schools are safe, clean and in good repair, their students' look forward to coming to school, and their students' are safe at school.
-Student feedback surveys indicated increase in all areas, for example there was a 31.4% increase in students reporting that the school facilities are clean and in good repair.
-There was also a 18.7% increase in students reporting that they enjoy attending school.
+Actions 1, 2, 3, 5, and 6 were deemed to be effective based on an analysis of Spring 2022 and End of Year educational partner survey data.
+Educational partners believed sites were working diligently in working on student behavior, school safety, parent opportunities, and providing health support as well as social and emotional supports.
+On parent surveys of each of the following questions well over 90% of parents agreed: students' schools are safe, clean, and in good repair, their students look forward to coming to school, and their students are safe at school.
+The stated desired outcome for all students' survey data was to be above 75% for each question and that data superseded.